Healthy body image: Tips for guiding girls

 Consequences of a negative body image

-If your daughter doesn't live up to her ideal body image, she might begin to feel inadequate and ashamed of her body — even if she's not overweight.
-This can increase the risk of mental health concerns, including:
+Body image can affect how a girl feels about herself.
+If your daughter doesn't live up to her ideal body image, she might begin to feel inadequate and ashamed of her body.
+This can increase the risk of low self-esteem, depression and eating disorders.

 See more In-depth